 The Canons Park is one of those places, located just next to the very heart of London, it is just a few steps away from many notable and renowned hotels in the city.
 The historic location was restored and improved in many ways in 2003 after winning the Heritage Lottery Grant.
 More about that and the history of the park you can find easily on this site, but first let us talk about things one can do there and what Canons is good for.

 Making it one of the most beautiful parks that can be found in London is the huge green surface of and the incredible architecture of the few old buildings set around it.
 One can easily get the feeling it is a huge garden in front of someone's huge private property somewhere in the countryside, but it is not.
 Canons Park is open to everyone and available for a wide range of activities.
 Many decide to go on a run under the huge and old trees, while others like to do that rather on the paths or grass.
 Many decide to lay down, take in the sunshine and go online, study, read, listen to music, enjoy Facebook or even take part of a room.

-You can take a blanket with you, lay down on the ground, connect to the internet and search for some wonderful ladies on such sites.
-That way you will get to enjoy the fresh air and nature, and in the same time to chat and talk to those stunning ladies. is something for every occasion, and combined with the Canons Park it gets only better.
+You can take a blanket with you, lay down on the ground, connect to the internet and search for some wonderful escorts on such sites.
+That way you will get to enjoy the fresh air and nature, and in the same time to chat and talk to those stunning escorts. is something for every occasion, and combined with the Canons Park it gets only better.